Golf

 There are three key principles to developing a technically efficient golf swing – ground force reaction (GRF), the kinetic chain, and potential energy.
 Each of these principles plays an integral role in improving power and speed generation.

 Let’s first take a look at Ground Reaction Force (GRF).
 For maximal power creation, the ground must be the first link in the chain of energy transfer.
 The force the ground transmits into a golfer is known as the ground reaction force.
-GRF is then transferred up through the legs, into the pelvis, throughout the core, shoulders, arms, and finally golf club and ball.
+GRF is then transferred up through the legs, into the pelvis, throughout the core, shoulders, arms, and finally, the golf club and ball.
 Transmitting this energy from the ground to the ball with the most efficiency creates the most power in your body.

-The best ball strikers all follow the same “Kinematic Sequence”.
+The best ball strikers all follow the same “Kinematic Sequence.”
 There is an identical sequence of speed or energy initiation followed by an identical sequence of energy transfer.
 All great ball strikers begin by generating speed from their lower body and transferring that speed through their torso into their arms and then into the club.
 Each segment of the body builds on the previous segment, increasing speed up the chain.
 Each segment of the chain slows down as the next segment continues to accelerate.
 Sequence is the key to consistency and accuracy.
 Energy transfer and segmental stabilization is the key to power.
 Weakness or injury in one area of the body will impede the transfer of energy.
 The body then compensates and as a result will lead to overuse injuries within the joints, muscles, tendons, and ligaments, making an efficient swing impossible.

 A big misconception is that you have to be strong and fast to generate power in your golf swing.